DaseinPhaos/alter-intro-std-rs/text/any-readme.md

 > ref: https://doc.rust-lang.org/std/any/

-TODO:

-- [ ] Fix backward reference: any reference to `std` components not mentioned beforehead should be marked and explained.

 This module defines the `Any` trait and the `TypeId` struct.
 Together they form minimal support for runtime reflection.

 #TypeId